platformio/platformio-docs/migration.rst

 PlatformIO Core 4.0 uses a new :ref:`projectconf_pio_build_dir` instead of ``.pioenvs`` for compiled objects, archived libraries, firmware binaries and, other artifacts.
-A new :ref:`projectconf_build_type` option allows to control a build process between "Release" and "Debug" modes (see :ref:`build_configurations`).
+A new :ref:`projectconf_build_type` option allows you to control a build process between "Release" and "Debug" modes (see :ref:`build_configurations`).

 See **Build System** section in :ref:`release_notes_4_0` release notes for more details.